hayamiz/perfmonger/README.md

   * GNU/Linux
   * Mac OS X (experimental support)

-## Prerequisites

-  * Ruby 1.9.3 or later
-  * gnuplot 4.6.0 or later (optional)

-Note: You need [Cutter](https://github.com/clear-code/cutter) unit testing framework for building/running tests.

-## How to install
+## How to installation

     gem install perfmonger

+You need gnuplot 4.6.0 or later build with cairo terminals for plotting measurement data with `perfmonger plot` command.

 ### Build from source

+You need Ruby 1.9.3 or later, and Go 1.8 or later to build perfmonger.

     bundle
     rake build